 Like the name implies, Simple Background Changer has just one goal in mind: swapping your background.

-I have a bit of a fondness for apps that are titled straight to the point – this directness indicates that the app was designed with one purpose in mind!
-Akin to my typical complaint of too many things in 2021 acting like a “jack of all trades” but a master of none, it’s nice to see an application fully realize and master its one goal.
+I have a bit of a fondness for apps that are titled very clearly; in my experience, this directness indicates that the app was designed with one purpose in mind!
+It’s nice to see an application fully realize and master its one goal.

-The downside is the app has a one-track mind and isn’t good at multitasking.
-If you minimize the app’s window to answer a text message or check Facebook, your work will not be automatically saved and you’ll have to start the process over.
-Another downside is that although this app does have a free version, the unpaid option is riddled with ads and causes the images you export to have a prominent watermark on them.
-Paid users do not have these nuisances.
+The downside is the app isn’t good for multitasking.
+If you minimize the app’s window to answer a text message or check Facebook, your work will not be automatically saved, and you’ll have to start the process over.
+Another downside is that, although the app does have a free version, the unpaid option is riddled with ads and causes the images you export to appear with a prominent watermark.
+The paid version doesn’t have these nuisances.

-Superimpose prides itself on having various tools that help ensure that background replacement looks realistic.
+Superimpose prides itself on offering various tools that help ensure background replacement looks realistic.

-Although this app doesn’t wow you with a laundry list of functions and features right off the bat, Superimpose is deceptively advanced.
-Keeping with the professional title for editing (superimposing images), this app gets the job done in a powerful way.
+Although it won’t wow you with a laundry list of functions and features right off the bat, Superimpose is surprisingly advanced and gets the job done in a powerful way.

-The primary feature that I fancied was the fact that after you replaced the background, you could continue your editing by adjusting the exposure, saturation, and other changes of the background independently.
-Like the app Simple Background Changer discussed above, the concept of layers comes back into play here.
+The main feature that I like is that, after you replace the background, you can continue your editing by adjusting the exposure, saturation, and other changes of the background independently.
+Like the Simple Background Changer app discussed above, the concept of layers comes into play.

-With a goal set in mind to offer as many opportunities to make your background appear realistic, Superimpose has tools that help blend the background, add drop shadows, and even create a double exposure!
+With the goal of offering as many opportunities as possible to make your new backgrounds appear realistic, Superimpose has tools that help blend the background, add drop shadows, and even create a double exposure!

-Although there are reports of bugginess and lagging, the features often outweigh the occasional app misstep.
-I suppose we do give a bit of a lenient pass to phone applications, they are quite limited after all.
+Although there are reports of bugginess and lagging, the features often outweigh the occasional app issue.
+I suppose we do give a bit of a pass to smartphone editing applications; they are quite limited, after all.